RCUK-CEE/epctk/README.rst

 the UK Energy Performance Certificate and underlying RdSAP and SAP models.

-It is written in Python for easy integration with other data processing code, with the aim of enabling a variety of workflows.
+It is written in Python (version 3.4 +) for easy integration with other data processing code, with the aim of enabling a variety of workflows.
 Particular attention will be given enabling highly automated workflows with large datasets.
 To acheive this goal a number of features are required (which are currently at various stages of completion)

 - Implementation of SAP and RdSAP models